-In 2022, CEWAS continued its activities and set new goals.
-Find out more in the 2022 Annual Report.
+In 2023, CEWAS continued its activities with focus on the next generation.
+Find out more in the 2023 Annual Report.

 The year 2021 was also marked by the Covid pandemic.
 Cewas staff maintained contact with the village population and were able to resume core social and legal empowerment tasks.
 An overview of activities can be found in the 2021 Annual Report.